 The 401(k) profit sharing plan, which is a tax qualified savings plan, covers substantially all of the Company's employees.
 All full time employees are eligible to participate upon the first day of the month following 30 days of employment and attaining the age of 18.
 Part time or seasonal workers are eligible to participate in the Plan after completion of one year or 1,000 hours of service and attaining the age of 18.
 The employee may elect to contribute a percentage or a flat dollar amount of compensation before taxes in a traditional 401(k) and/or a percentage of compensation after taxes using the Company's Roth 401(k) option.
 The Company may match a percentage of employee contributions.
 Historically this has been up to 2% of employee contributions based upon employee gross wages.
 Additionally, based upon profits, a profit sharing contribution may be made by the Company.
-The Company contributed an additional amount of 4% of employee gross wages for the years ended December 31, 2023 and 2022, respectively.
+The Company contributed an additional amount of 4% of employee gross wages for the years ended December 31, 2024 and 2023, respectively.
 Employees are 100% vested in the Company's contribution plan after five years of service.
 Employee contributions and vested Company contributions may be withdrawn only on termination of employment, retirement, death or hardship withdrawal.
-The financial statements include expense related to the 401(k) plan of \$346,416 and \$316,807 for the years ended December 31, 2023 and 2022, respectively.
+The financial statements include expense related to the 401(k) plan of \$368,535 and \$346,416 for the years ended December 31, 2024 and 2023, respectively.

 Effective January 1, 2022, the Company formed an ESOP.
 The Company-sponsored ESOP covers substantially all employees of the Company.
-The Plan held 14,000 shares of the Company's common stock at December 31, 2023 and 2022.
-This represents 0.49% of outstanding shares at December 31, 2023 and 2022.
+The Plan held 43,037 and 14,000 shares of the Company's common stock at December 31, 2024 and 2023, respectively.
+This represents 1.50% and 0.49% of outstanding shares at December 31, 2024 and 2023.
 Any contributions to the ESOP are at the discretion of the board of directors.
 In order to participate in the Plan and receive a contribution and/or allocation, the participant must be employed for 1,000 hours during the Plan year and be employed on the last day of the Plan year.
-As of December 31, 2023, the financial statements include an accrual and related expense of \$108,000 related to the 2023 ESOP plan year contribution.
-The number of shares contributed will be based upon the December 31, 2023 ESOP value.
-During 2022, the Plan received 14,000 shares from treasury stock of the Company, resulting in a contribution and related expense of \$92,120.
-ESOP shares were contributed on December 31, 2022 at the latest value of \$6.58 per share.
-Upon a beneficiary's termination or retirement, the Company will be obligated to repurchase the beneficiary's shares allocated to the ESOP.
+During the year ended December 31, 2024, the plan received 30,007 shares from treasury stock of the Company.
+2024's contribution of 16,000 shares resulted in a contribution and related expense of \$123,360 for the year ended December 31, 2024 and was based on the latest value of \$7.71 per share.
+Also during 2024, 970 ESOP shares were distributed to retiring employees.
+The remaining 14,007 shares contributed in 2024 were captured into equity based on the \$7.71 share value with expense accrued as of December 31, 2023.

 Under the incentive compensation plan, established funds are distributed to certain employees based on their performance.
-The financial statements include expense related to the incentive compensation plan of \$351,705 and \$368,828 for the years ended December 31, 2023 and 2022, respectively.
+The financial statements include expense related to the incentive compensation plan of \$474,526 and \$351,705 for the years ended December 31, 2024 and 2023, respectively.